Mumbai Suburban Railway: Vasai Road–Roha Line

-The Vasai Road–Roha line is an Intersection chord rail bypass line of the Mumbai Suburban Railway which connects the Western line, Central line and Harbor line of the Western Railway zone and Central Railway zone.
+The Vasai Road–Roha line is an Intersection chord rail bypass line of the Mumbai Suburban Railway, which connects the Western line, Central line and Harbour line of the Western Railway zone and Central Railway zone.
 It runs from to which also connects and the Konkan Railway.
 Currently this line is used for bypassing freight trains, Express and MEMU Passenger trains.
 And also construction of a separate Suburban Corridor on this route for more connectivity by the MRVC is going.